Phillip Lim: Collections

 For the line's fall 2006 collection, Lim aimed to "inject some 'street elegance' " into his designs.
 Laird Borrelli of Vogue praised his work as a "pretty-but-cool clothes" that "don't try too hard".

 Lim's spring 2007 collection, His first runway show was praised as "lovely" by Nicole Phelps of Vogue, who said Lim proved himself to be an "accomplished tailor".
 His clothes were romantic and predominantly white, with occasional navy and floral elements.
 Phelps noted Lim's "knack for combining the dressy and the casual", saying that "Lim knows how fashionable women want to dress".

 The line's fall 2007 collection was inspired by socialite Edith Bouvier Beale and meant to embody what Lim called "pedigree minus prudence".
 In what Phelps described as Lim's "most ambitious collection by far", Lim showed prep-school plaids and debutante-inspired dresses.

 For his Resort 2008 collection, Lim revisited his standby motifs.

 His fall 2009 was inspired by the youthquake movement of the 1960s in England.
 Lissie Trullie's band performed live on his runway.

 His spring 2010 fashion show, held on September 16, 2009, as part of the New York Fashion Week, was very well received, Lauren David Peden of Vogue reviewing the clothes as "delightfully modern, exceptionally detailed looks", "enhancing a woman’s femininity without getting all girlie-girl saccharine", and Mark Holgate adding that Lim was "able to martial all the salient ideas of the season into brilliantly effortless, and wonderfully special, pieces".
 The collection was presented again the following day, at an exclusive runway event for American Express cardholders, the designer explaining that his goal was "to provide Cardmembers insight beyond the traditional runway show and offer them a one-of-a-kind experience into the design process".
 However, during the show one of the models continuously fell down in her stilettos on both of her trips down the runway, and couldn't get up during the finale until another model picked her up and helped her off the runway.
 The mishap triggered several articles, and Jessica Coen of New York Magazine's The Cut even stated that "the whole thing was a catastrophe".

 For its advertisement campaigns, the brand has repeatedly worked with photographer Viviane Sassen.
 It operates stores in New York City, Los Angeles, Tokyo, and Seoul.

-In November 13, 2024, Lim announced that he was stepping down as creative director of 3.1 Phillip Lim.
+On November 13, 2024, Lim announced that he was stepping down as creative director of 3.1 Phillip Lim.
 In September 2025, the brand appointed Michelle Rhee as head of design.